byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 Mbed OS Configuration system use this file to define user's custom targets.
 Since CORE2 is not officially supported by Mbed OS `custom_target.json` and files from `TARGET_CORE2` are used to describe our board.
 You can learn more about configuration system [here](https://os.mbed.com/docs/v5.10/reference/configuration.html).

 In folder `TARGET_CORE2` you can find files `PinNames.h` and `PeripheralPins.c`.
-First defines pin names of mcu and the latter declares all peripherals that can be used on those pins.
+First one defines pin names of mcu and the latter defines peripherals that can be used on each pin.

 Another file that is used by Mbed OS configuration system is `mbed_app.json`.
 Open it.